Raymond0256/scatterbrain/docs/notes.md

 * Board: A collection of lists.
 * Lists: A collection of cards that functions like labels on a board.
 * Cards: A task that can contain sublists, but is usually a full unit of work.
 * Subtask: An item on a checklist that is a component of the task for the card.

+## 2021-01-29 22:34:18

+I need to finish the user stories so that I can narrow down the details for the task object.